arcturusInk/EventTracker/README.md

 List of Screens

-The app will have the following page organization:
-- Timeline/Feed Of Events (Home Page): Allows viewing of all events’ shared within the group
+The app will have the following page organization: o Timeline/Feed Of Events (Home Page): Allows viewing of all events’ shared within the group

 o *Menu: Allows users to view what groups they are part of and create more groups